Saskatchewan Highway 318

 Highway 318 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 18 near Carnduff to Highway 361 near Alida.
 It is about 28 km long.

 Route description

 Highway 318 begins in the Rural Municipality of Mount Pleasant No. 2 in the town of Carnduff at an intersection with Highway 18 (Park Street) across the railway track from downtown.
-It heads north through a neighbourhood, then a industrial area, before leaving Carnduff and crossing a bridge over the Antler River.
+It heads north through a neighbourhood, then an industrial area, before leaving Carnduff and crossing a bridge over the Antler River.
 With the highway turning to gravel, it enters the Rural Municipality of Reciprocity No. 32 and goes through a majorly sharp and sudden switchback, where it regains asphalt, to travel through rural farmland for several kilometres to an end at an intersection with Highway 361 just to the south of the village of Alida, with the road continuing on as westbound Hwy 361 towards its junction with Highway 601.
 The entire length of Highway 318 is a two-lane highway.